 This college-level course is structured around the portfolio requirements set by the College Board evaluation program.
 In early May, students submit actual works of art and digital images of works for their portfolios.
 These works should demonstrate artistic growth and development.
 Students must submit a portfolio.
 All portfolios are assessed by six college art professors who apply standardized scoring criteria.
-Students may develop a drawing portfolio (using a variety of 2-D media), a two-dimensional portfolio (using a variety of 2-D media), a two-dimensional portfolio (using a variety of 2-D media) and graphics focus), or a three-dimensional portfolio (using a variety of 3-D media).
+Students may develop a drawing portfolio (using a variety of 2-D media), a two-dimensional portfolio (using a variety of 2-D media with a design and graphics focus), or a three-dimensional portfolio (using a variety of 3-D media).
 This course may be taken repeatedly for elective credit as long as a new portfolio type is chosen.